 Header image text: Need Food?
 There are new and expanded resources available to help meet your essential needs.

-During school closures, free meals are available at schools and other community locations to all children ages 1 to 18 to pick up “grab and go” style.
+During the summer, free meals are available at schools and other community locations to all children ages 1 to 18 to pick up “grab and go” style.
 To receive a meal, a child does not have to attend that specific school.
 No application is required to access meals.

 Food pantries, pick-up sites and delivery options: Oregon Food Bank’s network of 1,400+ partner pantries and food assistance sites are open across Oregon and Southwest Washington.
 Many offer drive/walk-up or direct delivery options.
 Visit The Oregon Food Bank website for local locations, or call 2-1-1 for help.